 - The most important structures also include very practical considerations: My project first needs a job.
 Optimal is a desk with a whiteboard or whiteboard, where my work and brainstorming results can hang and lie.
 If the space is missing, of course, a kitchen table is okay - and a cabinet wall or door can be declared to the work surface.
 What is important is that what I'm working on is not always disappearing in a drawer, but must remain visible, in order to stimulate me at any time.

-- We can not miss a schedule.
-I have to think about how much time I have in my everyday life for my project.
-It makes sense if I take two appointments per week - maybe one to two hours on the evening of a weekday and a work session on the weekend.
-These dates must be blocked in my scheduler!
-If someone can afford these times, I suggest a flat rate of three months for the process until the decision.
-I advise every reorienter to set the date of the decision at the beginning.
-On the one hand, this is an important landmark that should give the project enough tailwind.
-And it reduces the pressure that many people make by demanding the final decision far too soon and far too often from themselves.
-And a timetable does not require it to be kept to its limits: if it turns out that more time is needed than it should be, the decision may also be to set a new date for it.
-Incidentally, of course, my schedule should hang in my work well visible!
+- We can't get past a schedule.
+I really have to think about how much time I have for my project in everyday life.
+It makes sense if I take two appointments a week - maybe one to two hours on the evening of a weekday and a work block on the weekend.
+These appointments must be blocked in my scheduler!
+If someone can find this time, I suggest three months for the process to go to the decision.
+I advise every reorienter to determine the day of the decision right from the start.
+On the one hand, this is an important point of orientation that should give the project enough tailwind.
+And it reduces the pressure that many people put on themselves by asking them to make the final decision far too early and far too often.
+And a schedule does not require that it be adhered to by bend and break: If it turns out that more time than budgeted is necessary, the decision can also be to set a new date.
+By the way, my schedule should of course be clearly visible at my workplace!

 4. Structure creates the space for new ideas

 Not everyone reacts enthusiastically when I recommend these “structural measures” to them.
 Some people think that fun and creativity suffer badly from such plans, and would rather just get started and see where the process takes them.